How much exercise should my dog get on a daily basis?

 Is Dog Adventures Northwest licensed, bonded, and insured?

-But of course!
+Of course!
 Dog Adventures Northwest is a legal business entity in the State of Oregon, with full-coverage insurance and bonding.